AryanS-afk/Chess-Vision/README.md

 # Chess-Vision

+Play chess on a real board and let your webcam keep score.

-Real-time computer vision for a **physical chess board**.
-A webcam tracks the board with ArUco markers, warps the image to a top-down view, and uses a TensorFlow Lite model to classify each square as empty, occupied by a white piece, or occupied by a black piece.
-Move detection is layered on top with [python-chess](https://python-chess.readthedocs.io/) so legal moves are validated and printed in standard algebraic notation (SAN).
+Chess-Vision watches a physical chess set through a camera.
+Four ArUco markers on the corners tell it where the board is; the feed gets warped to a top-down view, and a small TensorFlow Lite model classifies each square as empty, white, or black.
+When you make a move and hit Space, the app figures out what changed, checks it against [python-chess](https://python-chess.readthedocs.io/), and prints the result in standard algebraic notation.

+Alongside the camera feed, a **digital board** window shows the game state with piece images — handy when you want to double-check what the system thinks is on the board without squinting at the warped view.

 ## How it works